CSA-OCP-GER/unicorn/challenges.2.2.sm-ingress-rr.md

 ## Weigth-based Routing ##

-There may be situations when running services in Kubernetes where you want to regulate the amount of traffic coming to (a set of) pod, e.g. when you deploy a new version of a service.
+There may be situations when running services in Kubernetes where you want to regulate the amount of traffic coming to (a set of) pods, e.g. when you deploy a new version of a service.

 With Istio, you are able to define weight-based routing rules.